OjaswiniN/LeetCode/README.md

 # LeetCode
-Here are the solution of some leetcode coding questions.
+Here are the Solutions of some leetcode coding questions.